The toughest challenges remaining for the undefeated DII women's basketball teams | NCAA.com

-We are over the halfway point of the 2019-20 DII women's basketball season, and five teams remain in the hunt for a perfect season.
-There have been four perfect seasons since DII women's basketball began in 1982, and two of those teams — 35-0 Lubbock Christian in 2016 and 37-0 Ashland in 2017 — are still perfect on the year.
+We are over the halfway point of the 2019-20 DII women's basketball season, and three teams remain in the hunt for a perfect season.
+There have been four perfect seasons since DII women's basketball began in 1982, and one of those teams — 37-0 Ashland in 2017 — is still perfect on the year.

 RANKINGS: Ashland rises in the latest NCAA.com DII women's basketball Power 10

-Let's take a quick look at how the remaining five teams have fared so far and what is left on their chase for an undefeated season.
+Let's take a quick look at how the remaining three teams have fared so far and what is left on their chase for an undefeated season.

 The Panthers, so far: The Panthers made it to the national semifinals at perfect 35-0 last year before losing their first game of the season.
 Drury started the season before most teams, defeating then nationally-ranked West Texas A&M by 27 points.
 The Panthers also have a victory over preseason-No. 11 Central Missouri on their resume, as well as wins over Minnesota Duluth and Florida Southern which continue to receive votes in the WBCA poll.